-- 3.10.2 Container grown shrubs shall be minimum five \(\frac{(5)}{} \) gallon size at the time of planting excluding trees and those plants grown in flats.
-Perennials shall be a minimum one \(\frac{(1)}{} \) gallon size at the time of planting. - 3.10.3 Evergreen trees shall be a minimum of six [five] feet [(5')] in height at the time of planting and shall not comprise more than [forty percent () 40% [)] of the total number of trees or as dictated by the site and approved by the Director. - 3.10.4 Deciduous trees shall be a minimum caliper of two inches \(\frac{\((2^n\)\)}{\(2^n\)} \) at the time of planting. \(\frac{\((2^n\)\)}{\((2^n\)\)} \) or larger \(\frac{\((2^n\)\)}{\((2^n\)\)} \) at the time of planting. \(\frac{\((2^n\)\)}{\((2^n\)\)} \) or all per \(\frac{\((2^n\)\)}{\((2^n\)\)} \) or as approved by the Director. - 3.10.5 Trees which overhang sidewalks, parking lots or streets shall be free of thorns or fruit types that litter the ground.
-Evergreen trees are discouraged in standard sized parking islands. - 3.10.6 Within an urban setting, the following types of trees shall not be {used} installed because of undesirable characteristics: 'Populus genus' (aspens, poplars and cottonwoods), 'Salix genus' (willows), and 'Ulmus genus' (elms).
-New species which do not exhibit undesirable

-- characteristics are acceptable.
+- 3.10.2 Container grown shrubs shall be minimum five [(5)] gallon size at the time of planting excluding trees and those plants grown in flats.
+Perennials shall be a minimum one [(1)] gallon size at the time of planting. - 3.10.3 Required evergreen trees shall be a minimum of six [five] feet [(5')] in height at the time of planting and shall not comprise more than [forty percent (] 40% [)] of the total number of trees or as dictated by the site and approved by the Director.

+- 3.10.4 Required deciduous trees shall be a minimum caliper of two inches [(2")] at the time of planting.
+[Provision of] Using three inch [(3") or larger minimum] maximum caliper new trees shall reduce the number of required trees by [ten percent (] 10% [)] or as approved by the Director.
+This does not refer to required replacement trees as shown in 3.4.1.1, for trees removed without permission. - 3.10.5 If additional trees beyond the minimum requirement are proposed, they may be smaller in size.
+The required number of trees in each category and total for the project must be clearly marked on the plan, with additional trees noted as supplemental. - 3.10.[5]6 Trees which overhang sidewalks, parking lots or streets shall be free of thorns or fruit types that litter the ground.
+Evergreen trees are not permitted in standard sized parking islands. - 3.10.[6]7 Within an urban setting, the following types of trees shall not be [used] installed because of undesirable characteristics: 'Populus genus' (aspens, poplars and cottonwoods), 'Salix genus' (willows), and 'Ulmus genus' (elms).
+New species which do not exhibit undesirable characteristics are acceptable.
 Requests for waiver of this requirement may be considered by the Director in appropriate instances.

-Developers are encouraged to protect and preserve existing healthy trees on site. - 3.10.7 [Trees shall be planted in accordance with City tree planting standards.
+Developers are encouraged to protect and preserve existing healthy trees on site. - 3.10.8 [Trees shall be planted in accordance with City tree planting standards.

 (See Standard Details in the Appendix)] Tree selection for projects will be guided by the approved Carson City Tree List for Commercial Projects.
 Trees planted in the City will be installed according to the City's tree planting standards.
-The approved tree list and standard planting details are located in the appendix. - 3.10.8 Riparian Areas.
+The approved tree list and standard planting details are located in the appendix. - 3.10.9 Riparian Areas.
 Areas along established riparian corridors may utilize native riparian trees and shrubs which are identified on the Carson City Riparian Area List.
 These materials may be planted along river/stream corridors within Carson City after approval of the intended choices and locations by the Director.
-Request for use of riparian trees and shrubs outside of a riparian or welland zone within the urban setting may be considered by the Director in appropriate instances.
-The approved Riparian area tree and shrub lists are located in the appendix. - 3.10.9 Historic District properties.
+Request for use of riparian trees and shrubs outside of a riparian or wetland zone within the urban setting may be considered by the Director in appropriate instances.
+The approved Riparian area tree and shrub lists are located in the appendix. - 3.10.10 Historic District properties.
 Areas within the Historic District are encouraged to utilize trees and shrubs shown as noted on the Carson City Tree List for Commercial Projects, further noted as Carson City Historic District preferred trees.
 The approved tree list with Historic District preferred trees noted is located in the appendix.